Crenshaw Women’s Center

 The first women's center established in Los Angeles, the building was a site of organizing and community building for both straight and lesbian women.

 City Council amended the Historic-Cultural Monument (HCM) nomination scope to a “site of” commemoration, marginalizing this historic place and paving the way for its demolition.
+In late 2023 it sustained significant damage due to fire.

 The Crenshaw Women’s Center was the first women’s center in Los Angeles and was a ground-breaking facility serving women in a variety of capacities.
 It housed the nation’s first women’s clinic, Women’s Self-Help One, and was the site of The Great Yogurt Conspiracy.